ciscoheat/eslint-plugin-dci-lint/README.md

 Are best expressed as a Github issue [here](https://github.com/ciscoheat/eslint-plugin-dci-lint/issues)!

+## Thanks

+Thanks to the [Typescript ESLint project](https://typescript-eslint.io/) for making this possible at all!

-As always, a big thanks to Trygve Reenskaug and James Coplien for inventing and continously improving on DCI over the years.
+And as always, a big thanks to Trygve Reenskaug and James Coplien for inventing and continously improving on DCI over the years.